noahcollins/eslint-ui-concept/README.md

 ## Install

-Clone this repo, then `npm install` and `bower install` to get up and running.
+Clone this repo, then `npm install` and `bower install` to get up it and running.
+A few dev dependencies have been temporarily removed to ensure Windows compatibility, so there's no mocha tests or favicon generation.
+Not to worry since this is just a rapid prototype!

 ## Grunt Tasks